 Naoto glanced at Teddie.
 "What theory?"

 "Well, of course!"
-Theodore chimed in, "Be they toy guns, cards, they still achieve the same purpose,"
+Theodore chimed in, "Be they toy guns, cards, or whatever, they still achieve the same purpose."

 But why feign suicide in order to protect yourself?
 Naoto wondered.